Asrul Aimran Abd Jalil

-Asrul Aimran bin Abd Jalil (born 11 May 1983) is a Malaysian politician who served as Member of the Perlis State Legislative Assembly (MLA) for Kayang.
-He is a member of Malaysian Islamic Party (PAS), a component party of Perikatan Nasional (PN) coalitions.
-He was the younger brother of Asrul Nizan Abd Jalil, the former MLA for Sena.
+Asrul Aimran bin Abd Jalil (born 11 May 1983) is a Malaysian politician who has served as Member of the Perlis State Legislative Assembly (MLA) for Kayang since November 2022.
+He served as Member of the Perlis State Executive Council (EXCO) in the Perikatan Nasional (PN) state administration under Menteri Besar Mohd Shukri Ramli from November 2023 to December 2025.
+He is a member of Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) coalition.
+He served as the State Youth Chief of PAS of Perlis from 2021 to 2023.
+He is the younger brother of Asrul Nizan Abd Jalil, the former State Leader of the Opposition of Perlis and former MLA for Sena.
+They are opposing politically as both of them are in opposing political sides, with himself from PN while his elder brother is from PH.

 Political career

 Candidate for the Perlis State Legislative Assembly (2022)

 In the 2022 state election, Asrul Aimran Abd Jalil made his electoral debut after being nominated by PN to contest for the Kayang state seat.
 Asrul Aimran is contesting against Hamizan Hassan of Barisan Nasional, Wan Kharizal Wan Khazim of Pakatan Harapan and Khairuddin Abdullah of Sabah Heritage Party.
 He won the seat by gaining 6,178 votes with the majority of 3,261.

 Member of the Perlis State Executive Council (2023)

 On 16 November 2023, the Perlis EXCO was reshuffled, Asrul Aimran Abd Jalil was appointed by Menteri Besar Mohd Shukri and taken over by Fakhrul Anwar Ismail during the reshuffle as the EXCO Member in charge of Housing, Local Government, Human Resource Development and Poverty Eradication.

 On 25 November 2024, the Perlis EXCO was reshuffled, Asrul Aimran was in charge of Housing, Local Government, Information and Digital by Menteri Besar Mohd Shukri.